Resume Tips

 Key Takeaways:

-- Start your resume with an objective and clear statement.
+- Start your resume with a clear objective statement.

-- Tailor your resume for each job application.
+- Tailor your resume for each application to be submitted.

 - Emphasize transferable skills.